Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 3. Increased Wear and Tear

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can cause annoying noises when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can create annoying sounds when on and even require air conditioning repair.

 • Make your air conditioner sink further.